They let us go. It was the only reason for the ease of our escape. Han Solo:

 - Paul Ballard uses this trick in Dollhouse.
 After he discovers that Mellie is secretly a doll, he deliberately drives her away, then shadows her until she is picked up by her handler and brought back to the Dollhouse.

-- In an episode of The Outer Limits, humans kill small aliens who, it turns out, were merely alien children doing a camping trip.
+- In The Outer Limits (1995) episode "Relativity Theory", humans kill small aliens who, it turns out, were merely alien children doing a camping trip.
 When their parents investigate, the humans try (and fail) to destroy their navigational computer before the aliens find Earth's location.
 Cue a powerful, now hostile, alien ship appearing above the Earth.

 - BIONICLE: In the 2008 story, a Brainwashed and Crazy Matoran is captured and "overhears" the Toa planning to attack the Makuta's lair.
 He "escapes" and flies off to warn them.
 He is so focused on the praise he will get that he does not notice the Toa following him.
 When he tells one of them, the Makuta replied, "The Toa Nuva?
 You mean those Toa Nuva?
 The ones you lead here?"